 Think about how you want to control the speaker system.
 You want the volume controls and on/off button to be conveniently located for easy access.

-The best speaker systems will not compromise the build for an impressive sound quality, they are meant to delight your ears.
+The best speaker systems will not compromise the build for an impressive sound quality.
+They are meant to delight your ears.
 There is no way you would worry about how to stop your speakers from buzzing every now and then.
-You should still be able to enjoy deep bass from your 2.1 channel speakers and woofer and have housing made from the best materials such as aluminum.
+You should still be able to enjoy deep bass from your 2.1 channel speakers and woofer, and have the housing made from the best materials such as aluminum.

 Also, consider the number of channels.
 A 2.1 speaker system, like the Edifier USA 2.1 speaker system, is much better than a 2.0 system because it comes with an external sub.
 However, our experts remind you that a 2.1 multimedia system can also have a sub outfitted within one of the components.
 A built-in sub is a great way to save space, but because of the smaller size, the bass enhancement is much less obvious than the alternative.

 Speaking of sound quality, it brings us to the next section of our 2.1 speaker system guide.
 A good bass is important in any audio device.
-You need to make sure your system features a powerful subwoofer for impeccable audio.
+You need to make sure your system features a powerful subwoofer for impeccable audio and decent bass volume level.
 For example, a 5-inch or 6.5-inch driver of the subwoofer will be less powerful than one of a larger size.
-A 2.1 speaker system will come with a woofer for sure, because the 1 in 2.1 system channels refers to how many subwoofers there are.
+A 2.1 speaker system will come with a woofer for sure, because the “1” in 2.1 system channels refers to how many subwoofers there are.

 However, the size of the components isn’t the only thing you should consider when thinking about your audio quality.
 The RMS power and peak power will also affect the audio of your speaker system, but our experts will go into more detail about that later.